-Make sure you know who to address the letter to (never use ‘Dear Sir/Madam’ or ‘To whom it may concern’!).
+Make sure you know who to address the letter to (never use ‘Dear Sir/Madam’ or ‘To whom it may concern’).
 If you can’t find the right contact name on the website, call up the practice and you should be able to find out.

 On your CV, highlight the experiences you’ve had that are most relevant to the practice you’re applying to.
 Focus on the skills you developed as well as the tasks you did.

-The style of CV you choose is up to you, but think about what’s the best way to present your experiences.
+The format of CV you choose is up to you, but think about what’s the best way to present your experiences.
 A chronological format suits someone who has had several relevant experiences recently, while a skills-based CV lets applicants with more varied experiences draw attention to the skills they’ve developed.
 This format is also helpful if you want to emphasise how your skills will match up well with the practice.
 For example, if teamworking is important in the practice according to the website, a section on ‘Teamworking experience’ is a good way to demonstrate you will fit in well.

-Preparing a portfolio of work
+4. Assemble a portfolio of your design work

 It’s also a good idea to include a sample of your work with your application.
 This doesn’t mean sending over a back catalogue of everything you’ve ever done – a PDF of a few pages should be enough.